Analogue Gravity: Catalogue of Models

-If $\mathbfs{\tilde\epsilon}$ has two distinct eigenvalues then the determinant $\det(C^{ij})$ factorizes into a trivial factor of $\omega^2$ and two quadratics.
+If $\mathbold{\tilde\epsilon}$ has two distinct eigenvalues then the determinant $\det(C^{ij})$ factorises into a trivial factor of $\omega^2$ and two quadratics.
 Each quadratic corresponds to a distinct effective metric.
-This is the physical situation encountered in uni-axial crystals, where the \emph{ordinary} and \emph{extraordinary} rays each obey distinct quadratic dispersion relations~\cite{Born-Wolf}.
+This is the physical situation encountered in uni-axial crystals, where the \emph{ordinary} and \emph{extraordinary} rays each obey distinct quadratic dispersion relations \citep{Born-Wolf}.
 From the point of view of analogue models this corresponds to a two-metric theory.

-\paragraph{3 distinct eigenvalues:}
+\paragraph*{3 distinct eigenvalues:\;}

-If $\mathbfs{\tilde\epsilon}$ has three distinct eigenvalues then the determinant $\det(C^{ij})$ is the product of a trivial factor of $\omega^2$ and a \emph{non-factorizable quartic}.
-This is the physical situation encountered in bi-axial crystals~\cite{Born-Wolf, Visser:2002sf}, and it seems that no meaningful notion of effective Riemannian metric can be assigned to this case.
-(The use of Finsler geometries in this situation is an avenue that may be worth pursuing~\cite{EDM}.)
+If $\mathbold{\tilde\epsilon}$ has three distinct eigenvalues then the determinant $\det(C^{ij})$ is the product of a trivial factor of $\omega^2$ and a \emph{non-factorizable quartic}.
+This is the physical situation encountered in bi-axial crystals \citep{Born-Wolf, Visser:2002sf}, and it seems that no meaningful notion of the effective Riemannian metric can be assigned to this case.
+(The use of Finsler geometries in this situation is an avenue that may be worth pursuing \citep{EDM}.
+But note some of the negative results obtained in \citet{Skakala:2008kf, Skakala:2008jp, Skakala:2010hw}.)

-\paragraph{Abstract linear electrodynamics:}
+\paragraph*{Abstract linear electrodynamics:\;}

 Hehl and co-workers have championed the idea of using the linear constitutive relations of electrodynamics as the primary quantities, and then treating the spacetime metric (even for flat space) as a \emph{derived} concept.
-See~\cite{Obukhov:1999ug, Hehl:2004yk, Lammerzahl:2004ww, Hehl:2004tk}.
+See \citet{Obukhov:1999ug, Hehl:2004yk, Lammerzahl:2004ww, Hehl:2004tk}.

-\paragraph{Nonlinear electrodynamics:}
+\paragraph*{Nonlinear electrodynamics:\;}

-In general, the permittivity and permeability tensors can be modified by applying strong electromagnetic fields (this produces an effectively non-linear electrodynamics).
+In general, the permittivity and permeability tensors can be modified by applying strong electromagnetic fields (this produces an effectively nonlinear electrodynamics).
 The entire previous discussion still applies if one considers the photon as the linear perturbation of the electromagnetic field over a background configuration